HR influence in disciplinary investigations could result in unfair dismissal

 The scope of an HR adviser’s input remains limited and the substance of the appeal outcome should be the appeal manager’s decision.

 The Ramphal decision provides clarity of HR’s role during investigatory or disciplinary proceedings, albeit the restrictions imposed are arguably unwelcome for HR advisers.
 However, while they must not stray into matters of culpability, it is clear that HR advisers have an important part to play within the allowable limits.

-If you need help or advice on this subject, contact us or call our advice line.
+If you need help or advice on this subject, book a consultation or call our advice line.